Drook93/ONS-Govenment-Public-Spending-Forecast/README.md

 2. **Data Preparation**:
    - Load CPIH and consumer spending data.
    - Create lagged features (e.g., Inflation_Acceleration_lag3).
+   For this we must keep NaN's before dropping any rows with the merged df with consumer spending.
+The Inflation Metrics have shifted as per the Granger Test results.
+We MUST keep the row order for the inflation lag features in tack against the consumer spending.
+By executing this **"Merged_df_copy_split_rows_test = Merged_df.copy()
+Merged_df_copy_split_rows_test.dropna(inplace=True)
+Merged_df_copy_split_rows_test.reset_index(drop=True, inplace=True)"** We allow for the first rows and beyond to be aligned with the lag in Axis 0 for the model to be trained and tested correctly.
    - ![Data Preparation Image](https://github.com/Drook93/ONS-Govenment-Public-Spending-Forecast/blob/main/Project%20Images/Loading%20CPIH%20and%20Consumer%20Spending.png)

 3. **Model Definition and Hyperparameter Tuning**: